devopsdays/devopsdays-web/content/events/2022-seattle/sponsor-info.md

 ### A/V Rental<a id="av_rental">

 A/V rental is available directly from the venue.
 All tables will have power and access to the shared wireless service.
-Anything else you require can be ordered with <a href="https://assets.devopsdays.org/events/2022/seattle/Devopsdays_Seattle_2022_072010SE_SCC_Exhibitor_Kit.pdf">this form</a>.
+Anything else you require can be ordered with <a href="https://assets.devopsdays.org/events/2022/seattle/Devopsdays_Seattle_2022_072010SE_SCC_Exhibitor_Kit.pdf">this form</a> or email <a href='mailto:sdugger@fernexpo.com?subject=2022 DevOpsDays Seattle'>FernExpo</a>

 ### Lead Collection